 In the requests above, the same study has been requested under different Annexes.
 This is because some information requirements may be triggered at lower tonnage band(s).
 In such cases, only the reasons why the information requirement is triggered are provided for the lower tonnage band(s).
 For the highest tonnage band, the reasons why the standard information requirement is not met and the specification of the study design are provided.
-Only one study must be conducted.
-Therefore, all the registrants concerned must make every effort to reach an agreement as to who is to carry out the study on behalf of the others under Article 53 of REACH.
+Only one study is to be conducted; all registrants concerned must make every effort to reach an agreement as to who is to carry out the study on behalf of the others under Article 53 of REACH.